 All CCPs, the Secretariat, the SIOFA Scientific Committee and its subsidiary bodies, and any SIOFA VMS provider shall ensure the secure and confidential treatment of VMS data in their respective electronic data processing facilities, in particular where the processing involves transmission over a network.

-The Meeting of the Parties shall adopt detailed data security and confidentiality provisions prior to the entry into operation of the SIOFA VMS and shall review the applicability and appropriateness of CMM 2016/03 (Data Confidentiality) to VMS data security, confidentiality, management and use.
+The Meeting of the Parties shall adopt detailed data security and confidentiality provisions prior to the entry into operation of the SIOFA VMS and shall review the applicability and appropriateness of CMM 2016/03 (Data Confidentiality) to VMS position report security, confidentiality, management and use.

 Entry into operation